Demonstrative Adjective English

 Demonstrative adjectives can be used to indicate whether something is near or far.
 Generally speaking, "this" and "these" are used to refer to people or things that are nearby, while "that" and "those" refer to people or things that are far away.

-For example, if you are standing in front of a group of people, you would refer to them as "these people."
+For example, if you are standing in front of a group, you would say, “these people.”
 On the other hand, if you were pointing out a group of people across the street, you would refer to them as "those people."

 1